PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing

-The results show that the certified accuracy of \sys dropped from 72.0\% to 37.1\% as the adversarial patch size increased from 0.5\% to 25.0\%, which is an intuitive result since the stronger adversary (with the ability to modify a larger region in the image) is harder to defend.
-Meanwhile, it is interesting to notice that the accuracy of \sys in the trust domain ($acc_{\text{in-trust}}$) remained high (even slightly increases) under larger adversarial patch sizes.
-This means that \sys can retain a high usability under strong adversaries - even though \sys may raise more warnings (\ie report more unverifiable input images) when defending against stronger adversaries, it can still promise a high accuracy when it gives verified predictions.
+Meanwhile, it is interesting to notice that the accuracy of \sys in the trust domain ($acc_{\text{in-trust}}$) remained high (even slightly increases) under larger adversarial patch sizes for all datasets.
+This means that \sys can retain high usability under strong adversaries - even though \sys may raise more warnings (\ie report more unverifiable input images) when defending against stronger adversaries, it can still promise a high accuracy when it gives verified predictions.